-The Bachelor of Science in Nutrition degree focuses on the prevention of diseases that are related to lifestyle, particularly diet and nutrition.
-This major prepares students for graduate school or careers in corporate wellness, health promotion, the food industry, public health, pharmaceutical sales, clinical dietetics, medical and research laboratories, biotechnology, and government.
+The Bachelor of Science in Nutrition degree focuses on human health and the prevention of diseases that are related to lifestyle, particularly diet and nutrition.
+This major prepares students for graduate school, health professional schools such as medicine, dental, physician assistant, or becoming a dietitian.
+Graduates are also prepared for careers in corporate wellness, health promotion, the food industry, public health, pharmaceutical sales, medical and research laboratories, biotechnology, or government.

-Our program is ranked No. 3 in Texas and No. 28 nationally for the Best Colleges for Food Science and Nutrition.
+Our program is ranked No. 4 nationally and No. 1 in Texas for the Best Colleges for Nutrition by College Factual.

 We’re committed to providing students opportunities to get a well-rounded education that prepares them to become leaders in their professions and in their communities.
 That means a focus on service as well as academics, and experience tackling real-world problems alongside some of the world’s top professors.